nwalablessing/VolumeRayCasting-master/README.md

 ![MRI rendered using a specular shader](doc/img/mri-water1.png)

-This is accomplished using [volume ray casting](https://en.wikipedia.org/wiki/Volume_ray_casting), implemented in WebGL 2.
+This is accomplished using [volume ray casting](https://en.wikipedia.org/wiki/Volume_ray_casting), implemented in VISUAL STUDIO

 ![MRI rendered using an edge-detect shader](doc/img/edges-water-orange.png)